Henderson's Saudi move has 'tarnished reputation'

 "On a personal level, I can understand there's financial reasons, there's personal reasons, there's game time, but I think as an advocate or an ally of people who are LGBT, whether it's in sport or life, there are knock-ons, repercussions of your actions, and his decision to go to Saudi Arabia and play there has definitely tarnished his reputation," he told BBC Sport.

-In December 2020, Spooner - who came out as gay at the age of 17 - was "completely caught off-guard" when Henderson replied to a tweet in which the Reds fan told his club's captain how his wearing of a rainbow armband - often worn to support LGBTQ+ causes - had "meant the world".
+In December 2020, Spooner - who came out as gay at the age of 17 - was "completely caught off-guard" when Henderson replied to a tweet in which the Reds fan told his club's captain how his wearing of a rainbow armband - often done to support LGBTQ+ causes - had "meant the world".

 Henderson told Spooner he would never walk alone - in a nod to Liverpool's anthem - in a tweet that has been liked by almost 30,000 people.